zuriscript/signalstory/README.md

 - 📦 Don't want to use a class for stores? - You don't have to.
 - 🛠️ Tired of debugging state changes in the console? - Enable redux devtools.
 - 🪄 Still want some good old logging magic? - Enable Store logger plugin
-- ⏳ Need to keep track of store history and perform undo/redo operations? - Enable the history plugin.
+- ⏳ Need to keep track of store history and perform undo/redo operations? - track the history.
 - 💾 Want to sync your state with local storage? - Enable the persistence plugin.
 - 🗄️ Need a more sophisticated store storage or building an offline app? - Use IndexedDB adapter
 - 📈 Need to get notified of whether your store is modified or currently loading? - Enable the Store Status plugin.